syrianarchive/syrianarchive-investigations/about/team.md

 ### Tareef MD
-__Open source analyst__
+__Developer__

-Tareef verifies and analyses visual documentation of human rights violations.
-He has previously worked with Frontline Defenders, with Tactical Technology Collective and with [Hsoub](https://www.hsoub.com/en/) Academy, a technical academy teaching programming languages to youth.
+Tareef works on front-end development and data visualization with Syrian Archive.
+He has previously worked with Frontline Defenders, with Tactical Technology Collective and with [Hsoub](https://www.hsoub.com/en/), a group of Internet businesses serving Arabic speaking users across the world.
 Tareef has an educational background in Electrical engineering.
-Tareef is based in Turkey.

 ### Sam Razzouk
 __Open source analyst__